awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.tagging.md

 ## Adding tags during environment creation<a name="using-features.tagging.create"></a>

-When you use the Elastic Beanstalk console to create an environment, you can specify tag keys and values on the **Tags** page of the [Create New Environment wizard](environments-create-wizard.md), as shown\.
+When you use the Elastic Beanstalk console to create an environment, you can specify tag keys and values on the **Modify tags** configuration page of the [Create New Environment wizard](environments-create-wizard.md)\.

-![\[Tags page where you specify tag keys and values\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-create-tags.png)
+![\[Modify tags configuration page during environment creation in the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-create-tags.png)

 If you use the EB CLI to create an environment, use the `--tags` option with [eb create](eb3-create.md) to add tags\.